olalonde/mcp-human/README.md

-# A MCP Server for Human Assistance
+# MCP-Human: Human Assistance for AI Assistants

-MCP (Model Context Protocol) server that gives human assistance to AIs.
-It uses Amazon Mechanical Turk to ask questions to a real humans.
-This is more of a proof-of-concept than a serious tool but improvements are welcome.
-See [limitations](#limitations).
+A Model Context Protocol (MCP) server that enables AI assistants to get human input when needed.
+This tool creates tasks on Amazon Mechanical Turk that let real humans answer questions from AI systems.
+While primarily a proof-of-concept, it demonstrates how to build human-in-the-loop AI systems using the MCP standard.
+See [limitations](#limitations) for current constraints.

 ![we need to go deeper](./deeper.gif)